Top 25 Most Popular Foods in Morocco – Best Moroccan Dishes

 15. Tkalia

-Tkalia with chickpeas is a 100% traditional Moroccan dish, which is prepared in feasts, weddings and for lunch on the second day of Eid al-Adha in certain regions.
-People who have a special taste and a great familiarity with the distinctive lamb meals adore it.
-Residents of Marrakesh make it in a distinctive way.
-This Moroccan dish consists of lamb guts (lung, fat, stomach), chickpeas, and spices.
+Tkalia with chickpeas is a 100% traditional Moroccan dish, prepared for feasts, weddings and lunch on the second day of Eid al-Adha in certain regions.

 16. Steamed Head Flesh